June 28 – July 9, 2021

-This course unlocks a huge range of qualitative and quantitative instruments to expand your experience in marketing and advertising!
+This course unlocks a huge range of quantitative techniques to expand your experience in marketing and advertising.

-This course introduces hands-on approaches to solving marketing problems using quantitative and qualitative data.
-Multiple specific problems/cases will be showcased from various fields of marketing analytics: marketing research, customer analytics, social network analysis, advertising, etc. Both quantitative (statistical analysis of substantial volumes of sales/survey/customer data) and qualitative (in-depth interviews, content analysis) methods will be considered.
+This course introduces hands-on approaches to solving marketing problems using quantitative data.
+Multiple specific problems/cases will be showcased from various fields of marketing analytics: marketing research, customer analytics, social network analysis, advertising, etc. The course will give good insight into quantitative methods (statistical analysis of substantial volumes of sales/survey/customer data).

 The course features a unique set of computer exercises using R, Excel and other packages that will give our students skills that are immediately applicable in the industry